-- (i) supports the Board of Directors in the process of appointment and co-optation of the Directors in accordance with the current supervisory provisions; - (ii) provides the Board with opinions on: - the definition (i) of the Policy for the appointment of Directors of subsidiaries and investee companies, and (ii) of the Policy for verifying the suitability requirements of corporate officers and managers of FinecoBank's main corporate functions pursuant to current legislation; - the quali-quantitative profile envisaged by the Supervisory Provisions, making proposals to the Board on the quali-quantitative composition of the Board of Directors and its Committees that is deemed optimal and on the maximum number of positions the Directors may hold in other companies that is deemed compatible with the effective performance of their duties in FinecoBank; - the appointment of the CEO and/or the General Manager and other key management personnel; - the definition of any succession plans for the Chairman of the Board of Directors, CEO, the General Manager and other key management personnel; - the identification of candidates for FinecoBank directorships in the event of co-optation, and of independent director candidates to be submitted for approval by the Company Shareholders' Meeting, taking into account any slates submitted by the Board (see "Annex B" to these Regulations); - the appointment of members of the Board Committees; - the various stages of the self-evaluation process (see "Annex A"); - supports the Risks and Related Parties Committee in the identification and proposal of the heads of the control functions (Compliance, Internal Audit, Risk Management and Anti-Money Laundering) and the head of Reporting of suspicious transactions to be appointed or removed; - (iv) supports the Board of Directors in assessment of suitability pursuant to Art.
-26 of the Consolidated Law on Banking (requirements for company representatives) and, in any case, in the applicable primary and secondary regulations in force (including the requirements for interlocking directorates), as well as in the subsequent check of the quali-quantitative composition that is deemed optimal and the actual composition as it results from the appointment process; - (v) supports the Board in the process of ascertaining the eligibility requirements prescribed for the heads of the main corporate functions (i.e. Head of Anti-Money Laundering, Head of Compliance Manager, Internal Audit, Chief Risk Officer, Chief Financial Officer and Executive in Charge) pursuant to current legislation; - (vi) supports the Chairman of the Board of Directors in all the steps pertaining to induction and training programmes for members of the Board of Directors and of the Board of Statutory Auditors; - (vii) issues opinions to the Board of Directors related to the appointment of corporate officers (i.e. members of the Boards of Directors, Boards of Statutory Auditors and Supervisory Boards) in the subsidiary companies, as well as minority shareholdings.
+- (i) supports the Board of Directors in the process of appointment and co-optation of the Directors in accordance with the current supervisory provisions; - (ii) provides the Board with opinions on: - the definition (i) of the Policy for the appointment of Directors of subsidiaries and investee companies, and (ii) of the Policy for verifying the suitability requirements of corporate officers and managers of FinecoBank's main corporate functions pursuant to current legislation; - the quali-quantitative profile envisaged by the Supervisory Provisions, making proposals to the Board on the quali-quantitative composition of the Board of Directors and its Committees that is deemed optimal and on the maximum number of positions the Directors may hold in other companies that is deemed compatible with the effective performance of their duties in FinecoBank;

+- the appointment of the CEO and/or the General Manager and other key management personnel; - the definition of any succession plans for the Chairman of the Board of Directors, CEO, the General Manager and other key management personnel; - the identification of candidates for FinecoBank directorships in the event of co-optation, and of independent director candidates to be submitted for approval by the Company Shareholders' Meeting, taking into account any slates submitted by the Board (see "Annex B" to these Regulations); - the appointment of members of the Board Committees; - the various stages of the self-evaluation process (see "Annex A"); - (iii) supports the Risks and Related Parties Committee in the identification and proposal of the heads of the control functions (Compliance, Internal Audit, Risk Management and Anti-Money Laundering (of the Bank and the Group), as well as the deputy of the Anti-Money Laundering functions head) and the head of Reporting of suspicious transactions to be appointed or removed; - (iv) in compliance with the timeframe set out in the Bank of Italy AML Provision, supports the Risk and Related Parties Committee in the process of identifying and proposing the Director in charge of the Bank's and the Group's anti-money laundering, ensuring that the latter meets the conditions set out in Section III-bis of the Bank of Italy AML Provision; - (v) supports the Board of Directors in assessment of suitability pursuant to Art.
+26 of the Consolidated Law on Banking (requirements for company representatives) and, in any case, in the applicable primary and secondary regulations in force (including the requirements for interlocking directorates), as well as in the subsequent check of the quali-quantitative composition that is deemed optimal and the actual composition as it results from the appointment process; - (vi) supports the Board in the process of ascertaining the eligibility requirements prescribed for the heads of the main corporate functions (i.e. Head of Anti-Money Laundering, Head of Compliance Manager, Internal Audit, Chief Risk Officer, Chief Financial Officer and Executive in Charge) pursuant to current legislation; - (vii) supports the Chairman of the Board of Directors in all the steps pertaining to induction and training programmes for members of the Board of Directors and of the Board of Statutory Auditors; - (viii) issues opinions to the Board of Directors related to the appointment of corporate officers (i.e. members of the Boards of Directors, Boards of Statutory Auditors and Supervisory Boards) in the subsidiary companies, as well as minority shareholdings.